-2.2 Changes in Accounting Policies
+2.2.
+Changes in Accounting Policies

-(a) Adoption of new and revised FRS and INT FRS
+a) Adoption of new and revised FRS and INT FRS

-In the current financial year, the company has adopted all the new and revised FRSs and INT FRSs issued by the ASC that are relevant to its operations and effective for annual periods beginning on or after 1 April 2020.
+In the current financial year, the company has adopted all the new and revised FRSs and INT FRSs issued by the ASC that are relevant to its operations and effective for annual periods beginning on or after 1 April 2021.
 The adoption of these new and revised FRSs and INT FRSs did not result in substantial changes to the company's accounting policies and had no material effect on the amounts reported for the current or prior financial years.

-(b) Standards issued but not yet effective
+b) Standards issued but not yet effective

-At the date of authorisation of financial statements, the following FRSs, INT FRSs and amendments that are relevant to the company were issued but not effective are as follows:
+As at the date of the authorisation of these financial statements, the Company has not adopted the following FRSs and improvements to FRSs that have been issued but not yet effective: